apache/rocketmq-mqtt/README.md

 enableLmq = true
 enableMultiDispatch = true
 ```

+### Deployment Modes
+RocketMQ-MQTT supports two deployment modes:

++ Cluster-Ready Mode (Meta Enabled, Default): This is the default and full-featured mode.
+It relies on a meta service (based on RocketMQ's KV storage) for dynamic configuration, cluster node discovery, and advanced features like Retain Messages and Will Messages.
+This mode is suitable for production and high-availability environments.

++ Standalone Mode (Meta Disabled): This is a simplified mode designed for single-node deployments or scenarios where advanced features are not required.
+It operates without any dependency on the meta service, making configuration and deployment much simpler.
+In this mode, features like Retain Messages and Will Messages are disabled.

 ### Build Requirements
 The current project requires JDK 1.8.x.
 When building on MAC arm64 the recommended JDK 1.8 must be based on 386 architecture or use Maven flag `-Dos.arch=x86_64` when building with Maven.